ngx-rocket/generator-ngx-rocket/generators/app/templates/docs/__electron.electron.md

 npm run electron:package:<windows|mac|linux>
 ```

-The build packages will be then located in the `dist.packages` folder.
+The build packages will be then located in the `dist-packages` folder.

 > Note: in order to build Windows packages from non-Windows platform, you need to install
 > [Wine](https://www.winehq.org) 1.6 or later.